openintents/notepad/NotePad/readme.txt

 ---------------------------------------------------------
 release: 1.2.2
-date: 2011-?
+date: ?
-- new icon design by VisualPharm.
+- new application icon for Android 2.0 or higher, with original design by VisualPharm.
 - support Android 2.3.
 - translations into various languages.